espadrine/succinct-cybernetics/misc/cryptography.md

 A regular NIST competition is performed to select a good hash function: the Secure Hash Algorithm (SHA).

-SHA-0 and SHA-1 are considered broken; some SHA-2 constructions have dangerous properties (vulnerability to *length-extension attacks*) that require the use of the HMAC algorithm for message authentication (but SHA-512/256 (ie. SHA-512 truncated to 256 bits) does not), and Joan Daemen’s SHA-3 is the latest as of 2018 (and does not have the SHA-2 issues).
+Ron Rivest’s MD5 is broken; SHA-0 and SHA-1 are considered broken; some SHA-2
+constructions have dangerous properties (vulnerability to *length-extension attacks*) that require the use of the HMAC algorithm for message authentication (but SHA-512/256 (ie. SHA-512 truncated to 256 bits) does not), and Joan Daemen’s SHA-3 is the latest as of 2018 (and does not have the SHA-2 issues).

-Famous non-SHA cryptographic hash functions include BLAKE2, Kangaroo12.
+Famous non-SHA cryptographic hash functions include BLAKE2 (derived from SHA finalist BLAKE, itself derived from djb’s ChaCha20), Kangaroo12 (derived from SHA-3).

 Famous non-cryptographic hash functions include Zobrist (eg. to detect unique states in a game), FNV, CityHash, MurmurHash, SipHash (for hash tables).